github/docs/content/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/migrating-from-saml-to-oidc.md

    ![Screenshot showing the "Configure with Azure" button](/assets/images/help/enterprises/saml-to-oidc-button.png)
 1. Read both warnings and click to continue.
 {% data reusables.enterprise-accounts.emu-azure-admin-consent %}
-1. In a new tab or window, while signed in as the setup user on {% data variables.product.prodname_dotcom_the_website %}, create a personal access token with the **admin:enterprise** scope and **no expiration** and copy it to your clipboard.
-For more information about creating a new token, see "[Creating a personal access token](/github/setting-up-and-managing-your-enterprise/managing-your-enterprise-users-with-your-identity-provider/configuring-scim-provisioning-for-enterprise-managed-users#creating-a-personal-access-token)."
+1. In a new tab or window, while signed in as the setup user on {% data variables.product.prodname_dotcom_the_website %}, create a {% data variables.product.pat_v1 %} with the **admin:enterprise** scope and **no expiration** and copy it to your clipboard.
+For more information about creating a new token, see "[Creating a {% data variables.product.pat_generic %}](/github/setting-up-and-managing-your-enterprise/managing-your-enterprise-users-with-your-identity-provider/configuring-scim-provisioning-for-enterprise-managed-users#creating-a-personal-access-token)."
 1. In the settings for the {% data variables.product.prodname_emu_idp_oidc_application %} application in Azure Portal, under "Tenant URL", type `https://api.github.com/scim/v2/enterprises/YOUR_ENTERPRISE`, replacing YOUR_ENTERPRISE with the name of your enterprise account.

    For example, if your enterprise account's URL is `https://github.com/enterprises/octo-corp`, the name of the enterprise account is `octo-corp`.
-1. Under "Secret token", paste the personal access token with the **admin:enterprise** scope that you created earlier.
+1. Under "Secret token", paste the {% data variables.product.pat_v1 %} with the **admin:enterprise** scope that you created earlier.
 1. To test the configuration, click **Test Connection**.
 1. To save your changes, at the top of the form, click **Save**.
 1. In Azure Portal, copy the users and groups from the old {% data variables.product.prodname_emu_idp_application %} application to the new {% data variables.product.prodname_emu_idp_oidc_application %} application.